GovTechSG/techpass-user-docs/docs/techpass-account-types.md

 - Public officer account
 - Vendor account

+TechPass account provisioned depends on the following of your organisational email address:

+- Domain name
+- Email address format

-TechPass account provisioned depends on your organisational email address.
-Refer to the below table to know what type of TechPass account is provisioned depending on your email address.
+Refer to the below table to know what type of TechPass account is provisioned to you based on these two factors:

-If your organisational email address belongs to / format is,

 | Domain | Format | Example | Your account type | TechPass ID format |
 |:-------------| :-------------:| :-------------:|-------------| -------------:|